Note: This is based on The Forbidden Game by L. J. Smith. I really encourage you to buy or borrow the book!

 Swear that you understand that you can be killed.

-Just like that, the darkness in the screen exploded out before anybody could react and engulfed them.
+Just like that the darkness in the screen exploded before anybody could react and engulfed them.
 Slowly losing consciousness, in the pitch black Sakura saw a glimmer, it looked like dark eyes staring at her.

 She realized the look she was not able to identify.